satukon/SatusWeatherApp/README.md

 ## Info
 - Project type: Solo
 - Technologies used: React.js, Python with Flask framework
-- Objectives: To show my profiency in web development, and to learn data analysis basics with Pandas
+- Objectives: To show my profiency in fullstack web development, and to learn data analysis basics with Pandas

 ## Features
 - Backend is integrated to Open Meteo's Free Weather API (https://open-meteo.com)